-Although home agencies ensure that MSSI, MSTI, and BSI nominees meet internal eligibility requirements-such as job performance, seniority, availability, and other factors-NIU uses traditional academic criteria to determine admissibility.
+Home agencies ensure that MSSI, MSTI, and BSI nominees meet internal eligibility requirements-such as job performance, seniority, availability, and other factors.
 Regardless of internal home agency processes and deadlines, nominated applicants must still complete NIU's application requirements for the program to which they are applying by NIU's posted deadline.
 Final determination for admission rests with the University.